Cheer Stunts: Complete Guide | Cheerleading Positions

 Kick-Single/Double Full Basket

-This is basket toss skill on a more advanced level.
+This is a basket toss skill on a more advanced level.
 As they reach the top of the toss, the flyer will kick her leg up and do an L-like motion with her arms.
 Then either rotate once or twice by wrapping her leg/arm across her body, which causes her to spin.

 Back Tuck Basket